 Walk With a Geologist at Triceratops Trail

-Walk with a Geologist at Triceratops Trail is a 2-hour walking tour of Triceratops Trail in Golden, Colorado.
-The 1.5-mile, gravel hiking trail located one block east of 6th Avenue and 19th Street in Golden, Colorado.
-The trail winds between large, vertical walls of sandstone and into reclaimed clay pits.
+Walk with a Geologist at Triceratops Trail is a 2-hour walking tour of Triceratops Trail in nearby Golden, Colorado.
+The 1.5-mile, gravel hiking trail located one block east of 6th Avenue and 19th Street in Golden, winds between vertical walls of sandstone and into reclaimed clay pits.
 A professional or knowledgeable amateur geologist will lead the tour and highlight the many viewable dinosaur tracks, fossils, and impressions.
 Participants are responsible for their own transportation.
-This tour is designed for participants aged 16 and up.
-Admission to the exhibit hall Trek Through Time is included with your ticket.
-No dogs please.
+This tour is designed for participants ages 16 and older.

 Triceratops Trail has many viewable dinosaur tracks, but none more impressive than the large three-toed Tyrannosaur track and many four-toed Triceratops tracks.
 The tracks and traces are very different from what can be seen at Dinosaur Ridge, and the fossils are dated to the end of the Age of Dinosaurs, 68 million years ago.